A Mild Tchebotarev Theorem for GL$(n)$: Introduction

 {\bf Corollary B} \, \it Let $K/k$ be a quadratic extension of number fields.
 Then any cuspidal automorphic representation $\pi$ of GL$_n(\A_K)$ is determined (up to isomorphism) by its components $\pi_v$ for all (but a finite number of) places $v$ of degree $1$ over $k$.\rm

 Clearly, Theorem A refines the strong multiplicity one theorem, which gives the desired global isomorphism if $\pi_v \simeq \pi'_v$ for all but a {\it finite} number of $v$. (\cite{JS}).
-For GL$(2)$, there is a stronger result known, requiring the isomorphism $\pi_v \simeq \pi'_v$ only for a set $S'$ of $v$ of density $> 7/8$ (\cite{Ra}).
-For GL(n) with $n>2$, we conjectured elsewhere that such a stronger result should hold with $7/8$ replaced by $1- 1/2n^2$, which is a theorem for $\pi$ attached to an $\ell$-adic representation $\rho_\ell$ by an elegant result of Rajan (\cite{Raj}).
-We are far from such a precise result for those cusp forms $\pi$ on GL$(n)$, $n \geq 3$, which are not known to be associated to such a $\rho_\ell$.
+For GL$(2)$, there is a stronger result known, requiring the isomorphism $\pi_v \simeq \pi'_v$ only for a set $S'$ of $v$ of density $> 7/8$ (\cite{Ra1}).
+For GL$(n)$ with $n>2$, we conjectured elsewhere that such a stronger result should hold with $7/8$ replaced by $1- 1/2n^2$, which is a theorem for $\pi$ attached to an $\ell$-adic representation $\rho_\ell$ by an elegant result of Rajan (\cite{Raj1}).
+We are {\it far} from such a precise result for those cusp forms $\pi$ on GL$(n)$, $n \geq 3$, which are not known to be associated to such a $\rho_\ell$.

 Given a finite cyclic extension $K/k$, if $G$, resp. $\tilde G$, is a reductive group over $k$, resp. $K$, such that $\tilde G = G\times_k K$, let us say that a cuspidal automorphic representation $\pi$ of $G(\A_k)$ admits a {\it soft base change} to $K$ if there is an automorphic representation $\Pi$ of $\tilde G(\A_K)$ such that for all but a finite number of primes $v$ in $\Sigma_{K/k}^1$, we have $\Pi_v \simeq \pi_u$, where $u$ is the prime of $k$ below $v$.
-When $\tilde G$ is GL$(n)/K$, Theorem A says that a soft base change $\Pi$ is unique up to isomorphism when cuspidal.
-Theorem A has been used for $K/k$ quadratic and $G=U(n)$ by J.~Getz and E.~Wambach in their recent preprint.
-In a similar setup, it has been used by D.~Whitehouse in his ongoing work concerning the pair $($GL$(2n)/k, $GL$(n)/K)$, again with $K/k$ quadratic.
+When $\tilde G$ is GL$(n)/K$, Theorem A says that a soft base change $\Pi$ is unique up to twisting by a character of $K$ which is trivial when pulled back by norm to the $p$-cyclotomic extension of $K$; in particular, $\Pi$ is determined up to isomorphism for $p=2$ when cuspidal.
+An initial impetus for it came from a question asked independently by J.~Getz and D.~Whitehouse.
+Now Theorem A has been used (for quadratic extensions) by B.~Feigon, K.~Martin and D.~Whitehouse in their paper (\cite{FMW}) on the periods and non-vanishing of $L$-functions of GL$(2n)$, and in Wei Zhang's work on the Gross-Prasad conjecture (\cite{Zh}).